Article Last Updated: July 1, 2020

 This technology provides a breathable and supportive upper construction without any extra bulk.

-Lastly, this pair of shoes is equipped with herringbone pattern on the outsole.
+Lastly, this pair of best basketball shoes is equipped with herringbone pattern on the outsole.

 This provides superb traction force that players need on a basketball court.